2024 United States presidential election in Texas

 The 2024 United States presidential election in Texas was held on Tuesday, November 5, 2024, as part of the 2024 United States presidential election in which all 50 states plus the District of Columbia participated.
 Texas voters chose electors to represent them in the Electoral College via a popular vote.
 The state of Texas had 40 electoral votes in the Electoral College, following reapportionment due to the 2020 United States census in which the state gained two seats.

-Texas was considered by some to be potentially in play, as the state had not backed a Republican for president by double digits since it favored Mitt Romney in 2012.
+Texas was considered by some pollsters and experts to be potentially in play, as the state had not backed a Republican for president by double digits since it favored Mitt Romney in 2012.
 This increased competitiveness was largely explained by the fast-growing Texas Triangle trending leftwards in some elections, namely in the closely-contested 2018 U.S. Senate race and the 2020 U.S. presidential election, which saw the Metroplex county of Tarrant and the Greater Austin counties of Williamson and Hays flip to the Democratic candidate for the first time in decades.
 However, in the 2020 state elections, predominantly Hispanic South Texas shifted significantly Republican, a trend that the rest of the state followed in the 2022 midterms.
-In 2024, Trump went on to win Texas by a margin of over 1.5 million votes, the second-largest margin of victory in the state in 2 decades.
+In 2024, Trump went on to win Texas by a margin of over 1.5 million votes, the largest margin of victory in the state in 2 decades in terms of absolute vote count (although Harris' 42.5% of the vote did exceed the Democratic vote percentage in the 2012 and 2004 elections within those 2 decades).